Black business owner’s claim of racism in Walworth County moves to appeals court

 The county said Neighbors was cited for having a campground on property zoned A-2 and for having a campground without proper conditional use and approval.
 That is different from simply camping on someone else’s property, according to the response.

-Many examples that witnesses shared were not similar in size or duration to Neighbors’ cases, which lasted three days, according to the response.
+Many examples that witnesses shared were not similar in size or duration to Neighbors’ gathering, which lasted three days, according to the response.

 All that means Neighbors and his attorneys did not adequately prove that others who were “similarly situated” escaped citations, the county argued.